isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 ## Screen Scale X/Y (PSP)

 Allows to adjust the horizontal (X) and vertical (Y) scaling of the PSP screen within Adrenaline on XMB/VSH and PSP games/homebrew/applications.
-This allows you to change the size and aspect ratio of the application display to better fit your Vita/PSTV screen and/or the user preference.
+This allows you to change the size and aspect ratio of the application display to better fit your Vita/PSTV screen and/or the users' preferences.

 ## Screen Scale X/Y (PS1)

 Same as [Screen Scale X/Y (PSP)](#screen-scale-xy-psp), but exclusively on PS1 games/homebrew.

 > [!TIP] GrayJack Personal Preference
-> For this config, I like to set to `1.215` on both X and Y axis.
+> For this config, I like to set it to `1.215` on both X and Y axis.
 Maximizes the size while maintaining the original game proportions.

 ## Memory Stick Location